becoinc/sdk_resources/beco_SDK_iOS_user_guide.md

 The frameworks have been generated as universal binaries, where each library file has support for multiple platforms and architectures.

-The BecoSDK supports both iPhone and Simulator environments, although BLE devices have limited CoreLocation support when in simulation.
+The Beco SDK supports both iPhone and Simulator environments, although BLE devices have limited CoreLocation support when in simulation.
 We’ve found the simulator useful for testing UI code, but not usable for testing the Beco System.

 These are inside the tar archive in folders named using `$(CONFIGURATION)-universal`.